Poker strategy: Pot odds, implied odds and poker probabilities

 The relationship between pot odds and odds of winning is one of the most important concepts in poker strategy.
 Pot odds are the ratio of the size of the pot to the size of the bet required to stay in the pot.
 For example, if a player must call $10 for a chance to win a $40 pot (not including their $10 call), their pot odds are 4-to-1.
 To have a positive expectation, a player's odds of winning must be better than their pot odds.
-If the player's odds of winning are also 4-to-1 (20% chance of winning), their expected return is to break even (on average, losing four times and winning once for every five times they play such a pot).
+If the player's odds of winning are also 4-to-1 (20% chance of winning), their expected return is to break even.

 Implied odds is a more complicated concept, though related to pot odds.
 The implied odds on a hand are based not on the money currently in the pot, but on the expected size of the pot at the end of the hand.
 When facing an even money situation (like the one described in the previous paragraph) and holding a strong drawing hand (say a Four flush) a skilled player will consider calling a bet or even opening based on their implied odds.
 This is particularly true in multi-way pots, where it is likely that one or more opponents will call all the way to showdown.